Healthy hair in every season: beauty from the inside out.

 Gentle surfactants

 Gentle surfactants are a better choice for people with sensitive scalps or those prone to dryness and irritation.
-They cleanse hair without disturbing its natural oil balance.
+They cleanse the hair without disrupting its natural oil balance.
 These surfactants include:

 1. Decyl Glucoside: A gentle, biodegradable surfactant derived from plant-based raw materials such as corn and coconut.